Skip to main content

 Intermediate

-The distinction between a permissible incentive and an unlawful penalty is the central regulatory challenge in programs.
+The distinction between a permissible incentive and an unlawful penalty is the central regulatory challenge in employer wellness programs.
 While direct penalties are clearly forbidden, the use of substantial financial incentives creates a gray area.
 An incentive can be structured as either a reward for participation or a surcharge for non-participation.

-For instance, an employee who participates might receive a discount on their premiums, while a non-participant pays the standard rate.
+For instance, an employee who participates might receive a discount on their health insurance premiums, while a non-participant pays the standard rate.
 Legally, this is viewed as a reward.
 Conversely, a program could impose a surcharge on non-participants, which functions as a penalty.
 The practical effect on an employee’s finances is identical, which is why the size of the incentive has become a point of legal contention.

 Historically, the EEOC attempted to quantify this limit.
 In 2016, the agency issued rules stating that an incentive could be as high as 30% of the total cost of self-only health insurance coverage.
 The rationale was to create a clear standard for employers.